kuzudb/kuzudb.github.io/docs/development/testing-framework.md

 ${EXPECTED_RESULT}
 ```

-A more useful examples are using functions alongside `-DEFINE`.
+A more practical example is using functions alongside `-DEFINE`.
 The framework
 currently support the following functions:

 | Function | Description | Example |